Bryce792/ApotheoticAdditions/README.md

 - Artifact contains very strong attributes.
 - Heirloom is weaker than Artifact attribute wise, but has very strong effects.
 - Esoteric is generally DOUBLE both Artifact and Heirloom.
 This will remain unobtainable.
+There are currently no plans to make Artifact, Heirloom, and Especially Esoteric reforgable through the reforging table.
 ### __Sample Artifact/Heirloom Affixes__
 - Dovah-kiin (Weapon) - Knockback.
 - Hale's Own (Weapon) - Attack Damage.